 Let’s admit this fact now: From our perspective, GitHub Actions do not bring anything new into the game.
-Namely, we have Turing-complete language (good) and we still can not store private tokens (Copr API token, e.g.) which could be used securely at the pull-request time (bad, especially for Open Source projects).
+Namely, we have Turing-complete language (good) and we still can not store private tokens (needed e.g. for Copr API token) that could be used securely at the pull-request time - that’s bad, especially for Open Source projects.

 But, yes, at least we don’t have to use a third-party application for computational power, and the format of defining Actions (or “workflows”) is (at least subjectively) simpler than before.